5K Training: 10 Zone 3 / Tempo Example Run Sessions

 Runners captured mid-stride during a road race, focused and moving at tempo pace.

-What Is Zone 3 / Tempo Training?
+This may help you: 5K Training Explained: What Is Zone 3 / Tempo?

-Use these cues to find Zone 3
+• Use the FLJUGA Calculators to find your exact Zone 3 ranges.

 1. Progressive Tempo Intervals